cs70-grutoring/CS70Textbook/templates/README.md

 # Templates and MinHeap
-This example explores function and class templates, and also provides a complete implementation of the binary min heap data structure.  `minheap.hpp` and `minheap-private.hpp` declare and implement the `MinHeap` class, a templated binary min heap.  `MinHeap` provides both an `iterator` and a `const_iterator`, which are implemented as a single `MinHeap::Iterator` class templated on a `bool`.  `heap-test.cpp` contains a collection of ad hoc tests of the `MinHeap` class.
+This example explores function and class templates, and also provides a complete implementation of the binary min heap data structure.  `minheap.hpp` and `minheap-private.hpp` declare and implement the `MinHeap` class, a templated binary min heap.  `MinHeap` provides both an `iterator` and a `const_iterator`, which are implemented as a single `MinHeap::Iterator` class templated on a `bool`.  `heap-test.cpp` contains a collection of ad hoc tests of the `MinHeap` class.  `safepointer.hpp` and `safepointer-private.hpp` implement a simplified version of the `unique_ptr` class, a wrapper for a pointer which manages memory ownership and helps prevent memory leaks.

 `program.cpp` contains three function templates: `print`, `d20`, and `uniqueInsert`.
-It also contains five example functions which demonstrate different uses of templates.
+It also contains six example functions which demonstrate different uses of templates.
 1. Using `print`, a function templated on parameter type.
 2. Using `d20`, a function templated on an `int`.
 3. Using `MinHeap`, a data structure templated on element type.
-4. Using the `MinHeap` Iterator, an bidirectional iterator templated on a `bool`.
+4. Using the `MinHeap` Iterator, a bidirectional iterator templated on a `bool`.
 5. Using `uniqueInsert`, a function templated on the type of two parameters.
+6. Using `SafePointer`, a class template similar to `unique_ptr`.

 Finally, the `user` function provides a sandbox in which you can write and run additional experiments.